Benefits of Fluoride Treatments

 Fluoride penetrates and becomes part of the enamel matrix making it more resistant to acid attacks.

-- They delay the need for expensive dental work down the road
+- Delays the need for expensive dental work down the road

 Children And Fluoride

 As for your children, starting them on fluoride treatments at a young age will help the prevention of cavities.
 The fluoride they will use will be mostly found in the toothpaste they use, so make sure you talk to your dentist about the perfect fluoride toothpaste for your child.
 Then, make sure your child brushes their teeth twice a day, once in the morning once at night, and with adult supervision.